 🏺 Fun fact – Dalt Vila has been continuously inhabited for over 2,500 years, with Phoenicians, Romans, Moors, and Catalans all leaving their mark.
 The fortress walls you see today were built in the 1500s to fend off pirates.

-Gran Hotel Montesol Ibiza, Curio Collection by Hilton – adults-only boutique hotel in a beautifully restored 1930s building on Vara de Rey, the main boulevard.
-Just 33 rooms, proper Mediterranean chic, and Café Montesol downstairs for people-watching.
+Gran Hotel Montesol Ibiza, Curio Collection by Hilton - Adults-only boutique hotel in a beautifully restored 1930s building on Vara de Rey, the main boulevard.
+Just 33 rooms, proper Mediterranean chic, and Cafe Montesol downstairs for people-watching.
+Intimate and romantic without being stuffy.

-Ryans Ibiza Apartments – adults-only apartments between Figueretas and Playa d'en Bossa with rooftop chill-out terrace, pool, and on-site pub.
-Something going on every night – DJs, ladies' nights, cocktail parties.
-Social and fun.
+Ryans Ibiza Apartments - Adults-only apartments between Figueretas and Playa d'en Bossa with a rooftop chill-out terrace, pool, and on-site pub.
+Something going on every single night - DJs, ladies' nights, cocktail parties.
+Self-catering kitchenettes keep the pre-drinks budget under control.
+Social, fun, and perfectly placed between the beach and the clubs.

-Nautico Ebeso – friendly hotel in the heart of Figueretas with pool (including kids' section), sea views from most rooms, and the beach just across the promenade.
+Nautico Ebeso - Friendly hotel in the heart of Figueretas with a pool (including kids' section), sea views from most rooms, and the beach just across the promenade.
+Solid mid-range pick with a great location.

-El Puerto Ibiza Hotel & Spa – central four-star just 250m from the harbour with rooftop sun terrace, spa facilities, and both rooms and apartments available.
-Good mix of comfort and location.
+El Puerto Ibiza Hotel & Spa - Central four-star just 250m from the harbour with rooftop sun terrace, spa facilities, and both rooms and apartments available.
+Good mix of comfort and location for the price.

 What to Do in Ibiza Town